offmywave011/masterconcrete/Detecting-and-drawing-contours.md

 #### Contour detection parameters

-You can easily control contour detection sensitivity by modifying optional parameters in `ContourDetectorFrameHandler`:
+You can easily control the contour detection sensitivity by modifying the optional parameters in `ContourDetectorFrameHandler`:

     ContourDetectorFrameHandler frameHandler = ContourDetectorFrameHandler.attach(cameraView);
     frameHandler.setAcceptedAngleScore(75);
     frameHandler.setAcceptedSizeScore(80);

 `setAcceptedAngleScore(Double acceptedAngleScore)` - set the minimum score in percent (0 - 100) of the perspective distortion to accept a detected document.
-Default is 75.0.
+The default value is 75.0.
 You can set lower values to accept more perspective distortion.

-Warning: Lower values result in more blurred document images.
+Warning: Lower values result document images which are blurred more.

 `setAcceptedSizeScore(Double acceptedSizeScore)` - set the minimum size in percent (0 - 100) of the screen size to accept a detected document.
-It is sufficient that height or width match the score.
-Default is 80.0.
+It is sufficient that either the height or the width match the score.
+The default value is 80.0.

 Warning: Lower values result in low resolution document images.